 Helping the homeless or those at risk of becoming homeless maintain housing and work towards self-sufficiency

-Your first step in applying for Lakeshore CAP’s Supportive Housing/Rental Assistance Program in Manitowoc, Kewaunee, Door or Sheboygan County is to fill out a pre-screen application.
-To print an application, fill it out and return it in one of the ways listed on the first page, please click on the PDF below.
+Your first step in applying for Lakeshore CAP’s Supportive Housing Program in Manitowoc, Kewaunee, Door or Sheboygan County is to fill out a pre-screen application.
+To print an application, please click on the PDF below.
 You may also pick up an application at any of our offices during business hours listed at the bottom of our website.
 (Everyone in the household over 18 must sign.)